Best of the Best Vegetables

 Get the most nutrients out of the best of the best vegetables in the market, nutritionally speaking!

 Heat 4 teaspoons olive oil, 2 sliced cloves garlic, and 1/4 teaspoon crushed red pepper flakes in a large skillet over medium heat.
 Add 8 cups torn organic Swiss chard and cook until wilted.
 Season with 1/4 teaspoon each kosher salt and black pepper.

 Asparagus, endive and romaine lettuce gets top ranks, as well, because of their vitamin K.

-Red peppers are the only vegetable with more than a full day's worth for vitamin C (they've got twice as much as their nearest competitor, broccoli).
+Red peppers are the only vegetable with more than a full day's worth of vitamin C. They have twice as much as their nearest competitor, which is broccoli.

 Next in line

 A baked potato with the skin trounces its skinless version.
 The skin supplies much of your fiber and iron.

 Iceberg lettuce and celery boost your vitamin K stores, while turnips and radishes chip in a good dose of vitamin C. In fact, many have at least five percent of a day's worth of two or three different nutrients.

 Take yellow squash -- it delivers at least five percent of a day's carotenoids, vitamin C, fiber and vitamin K. Add them up and you have a good reason to throw some on the grill.

 It is too early, however, to say whether they prevent cancer, heart disease or anything else -- but don't let that stop you!
 Without onions and garlic... well, why even bother cooking?